DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-01 Meeting Notes.md

 - Increase damage for next attack
 - Flurry rush from BOTW

+- The perfect dodge could be basic at first, but the passive abilities of the tomes can change what it does !!!

 ##### I added a restart button when you die
 - the death screen now has a restart button, allowing you to jump right back into the game